The word Journey is defined:

 Not a five-year plan or even a one year calendar.
 Just 40 days.

-The next morning, after I had this talk with the Lord, and had been reading about Elijah, I decided to go to Chick Fil A for breakfast.
+The next morning, I headed to Chick Fil A for breakfast.

 After ordering my usual chicken minis, I reached the window – only to be told that someone had already paid for my order.

 Food for the journey had been prepared for me…

 At that moment, I felt like I was the only person on the planet…as if the heavens were watching to see if I would figure out what God just did.

 You see stories of people doing this for others, and I have done it, but the timing of it for me was like the Lord… sitting there, maybe hands folded, with a smile, showing me He can provide my breakfast ANY WAY HE WANTS.